accarniel/fsr/README.md

 ## Installing

-Install the development version from github with
+Install the development version from GitHub with

 ```r
 library(devtools)